Last modified on February 4, 2022

 If you have a Garmin or Samsung fitness tracker, here’s how you can turn off the Bluetooth connection and protect yourself from radiation exposure.

-- Select Bluetooth from the menu
+- Select the phone icon

 - Use the apps screen to navigate to settings